Soil Vapor Extraction Enhancements

 Description

-The technology is an enhancement of soil vapor extraction (SVE), a proven technology for removing volatile organic contaminants (VOCs) from permeable soils.
-The effectiveness of conventional SVE is limited when contaminants cannot be easily vaporized, if the soil is too tight for air to pass, or if the contaminants are below the water table.
-Heating the soil while venting can extend the effectiveness of SVE.
-Heating effectively raises the vapor pressure of the contaminant, increasing its removal rate.
+This technology is an enhancement of soil vapor extraction (SVE), a proven technology for removing volatile organic contaminants (VOCs) from permeable soils.
+The effectiveness of conventional SVE is limited where contaminants cannot be easily vaporized, if the soil is too tight for air to pass, or if the contaminants are below the water table.
+Heating the soil while venting can increase the removal rate of SVE by raising the vapor pressure of contaminant.
 Heating is done by injecting hot air or steam into the soil, or by placing electrodes in the ground.
-This later method is called six-phase soil heating (SPSH) and is described as a separate technology.
+This latter method is called six-phase soil heating and is described as a separate technology.

 Limitations and Concerns